lostsource/SimpleRTCData/README.md

     var connection = RTC.getConnection(); // returns the standard RTCPeerConnection
     connection.onicecandidate = myCandidateHandler;

-The `eventType` parameter also accepts the special '*' value which forwards all known RTCPeerConnection events to a single handler.
+The `eventType` parameter also accepts the special '*' value which forwards all known `RTCPeerConnection` events to a single handler.

-### onError
-*SimpleRTCData.onError(Function callback)*